MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

     *MSI versions of Outlook show admin-installed add-ins in the appropriate Outlook ribbon, not the "My add-ins" section.

-#### Find out if Office 365 ProPlus is installed
+#### Find out if Microsoft 365 Apps for enterprise is installed

-To use Office 365 ProPlus, a user must have an Office 365 account and must have been assigned a license.
-For more information, see [Overview of Office 365 ProPlus](https://go.microsoft.com/fwlink/p/?linkid=846328).
+To use Microsoft 365 Apps for enterprise, a user must have an Office 365 account and must have been assigned a license.
+For more information, see [Overview of Microsoft 365 Apps for enterprise](https://go.microsoft.com/fwlink/p/?linkid=846328).

-The simplest way to detect if a user has Office 365 ProPlus installed and has been using it recently is to use the Microsoft Office Activations report, which is available in the Microsoft 365 admin center.
-The report provides a list of all users who have activated Office 365 ProPlus within the last 7 days, 30 days, 90 days, or 180 days.
+The simplest way to detect if a user has Microsoft 365 Apps for enterprise installed and has been using it recently is to use the Microsoft Office Activations report, which is available in the Microsoft 365 admin center.
+The report provides a list of all users who have activated Microsoft 365 Apps for enterprise within the last 7 days, 30 days, 90 days, or 180 days.
 For centralized deployment purposes, the desktop activations for Windows or Mac are the important columns in the report.
 You can export the report to Excel.
 For more information about the report, see [Office 365 Reports in the Admin Center - Microsoft Office activations](../activity-reports/microsoft-office-activations.md).

 If you don't want to use the Activations report, you can ask a user to open an Office application such as Word on their machine, and then choose **File** \> **Account**.
-Under **Product Information**, you should see **Subscription Product** and **Microsoft Office 365 ProPlus**, as shown in the following image.
+Under **Product Information**, you should see **Subscription Product** and **Microsoft Microsoft 365 Apps for enterprise**, as shown in the following image.

 ![Product information in an Office application](../../media/4bff2bb8-0690-4d22-ac1f-b8881807fa39.png)

-For help with Office 365 ProPlus, see [Troubleshooting tips for Office 365 ProPlus](https://go.microsoft.com/fwlink/p/?linkid=846339).
+For help with Microsoft 365 Apps for enterprise, see [Troubleshooting tips for Microsoft 365 Apps for enterprise](https://go.microsoft.com/fwlink/p/?linkid=846339).

 ### Exchange Online requirements